mohan-sharan/MSP432P401R-LaunchPad/README.md

 ## **LCD DISPLAY**
 - Startup Energia.
 This will open a new sketch.
 Copy "LCD_SCREEN_EXAMPLE.c" and "LCD_SCREEN_EXAMPLE.h" to the sketch.
 - Select the appropriate board and port from the tools tab.
 Click on upload.
+The video below displays the output of the above code:

 [![IMAGE DISPLAY ON A 128x128 TFT LCD](http://img.youtube.com/vi/xQYOcPorGW0/0.jpg)](https://www.youtube.com/watch?v=xQYOcPorGW0 "IMAGE DISPLAY ON A 128x128 TFT LCD")